 Modern technology in agriculture is more than just the usage of mobile applications or a hardware system to automate redundant processes and reduce dependency on human labour.
 Although options are quite limited at present, users of smart farming solutions opt for a UI/UX that is both flexible and extremely convenient to use.
 This ranks higher on the priority list especially when agribusinesses operate across geographies and employ people with different levels of tech proficiency.

-“Does XYZ agri-solution save time and money for my business?”, asks the CEO of an agribusiness.
+“Does this agri-solution save time and money for my business?”, asks the CEO of an agribusiness.
 The discussion moves ahead only if the answer is positive, getting into details of what the solution can do for the organization.
 Businesses that are already accustomed to a system prefer an agricultural solution that can marry and coexist with the existing one, instead of having to replace the one in place and retrain the entire staff.
 Such a solution thus makes its mark as economically viable and easy to customize.

 In addition to this, one can scan the QR code on processed items in the warehouse to know the movement of the item all the way from the farm, making its entire journey highly traceable.
-Firstly, farm-to-fork traceability helps with quality control, wherein issues in the food supply chain can be identified much before it can cause irreparable or severe damage.
-Secondly, it builds trust among consumers of the product when they are aware of the processes that went into bring the produce to their table and can decide for themselves if a product is safe for consumption or not.
+Firstly, the farm-to-fork traceability helps with quality control, wherein issues in the food supply chain can be identified much before it can cause irreparable or severe damage.
+Secondly, it builds trust among consumers of the product when they are aware of the processes that went into bringing the produce to their table and can decide for themselves if a product is safe for consumption or not.

 One of the major reasons why agriculture is not as sustainable or productive as expected is that there continues to exist an element of unpredictability.
-Unexpected changes in climatic conditions around the world lead to numerous problems including droughts, flash floods, storms and a major rise or dip in temperature which can also lead to an incidence of pest infestation or crop diseases.
+Unexpected changes in climatic conditions around the world lead to numerous problems including droughts, flash floods, storms, and a major rise or dip in temperature which can also lead to an incidence of pest infestation or crop diseases.
 With the increasing difficulty in forecasting the future and preparing in advance for events such as these, farmers and agribusinesses are at a loss.

-To monitor and mitigate such risks, CropIn launched its AI- and ML-powered platform ‘SmartRiskTM’ in 2018.
+To monitor and mitigate such risks, Cropin launched its AI- and ML-powered platform ‘SmartRisk’ in 2018.
 It is a predictive and prescriptive solution with capabilities to detect cropping patterns and predict the future of a crop.
-This forecasting intelligence highlights the associated risk and opportunities for various agri-stakeholders, such as banks and NBFCs, insurance companies, commodity traders, sourcing managers and Government bodies too.
+This forecasting intelligence highlights the associated risk and opportunities for various agri-stakeholders, such as banks and NBFCs, insurance companies, commodity traders, sourcing managers, and government bodies too.
 These stakeholders can leverage easy-to-use connector APIs to achieve farm-level crop detection and yield prediction and also analyze historical performance of every pixel at farm/postcode/state/country level to monitor risk in real time.